skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 Turbomole :cite:`Ahlrichs1989` is quantum chemical program package, initially developed in the group of Prof. Dr. Reinhart Ahlrichs at the University of Karlsruhe and at the Forschungszentrum Karlsruhe.
-(TD)DFT method is interfaced with current version of PyUNIxMD.
+(TD)DFT method is interfaced with the current version of PyUNIxMD.

 - (TD)DFT provides analytical gradients, thus it can be used born-oppenhiemer molecular dynamics (BOMD).